-- Revisit, explain, use - Teach, model, define - Practise, explore, investigate - Apply, assess, reflect Each class timetables two 20 minute or three 15 minute sessions per week for the explicit teaching of spelling.
-Subsequently the children are given a spelling rule or new letter sounds to learn for their home learning which they are tested on the following week.
+- Revisit, explain, use

+- Teach, model, define

+- Practise, explore, investigate

+- Apply, assess, reflect Each class timetables two 20 minute or three 15 minute sessions per week for the explicit teaching of spelling.
+Subsequently the children are given a spelling rule or new letter

+sounds to learn for their home learning which they are tested on the following week.

 Spelling is also taught within the context of everyday writing e.g. links to the text type the class is immersed in so children have opportunities to see how the word is used successfully and what it means, and we address individual needs during writing tasks.
-In Year 1 three commonly misspelled words are identified and circled for children to correct and practise and from Year 2 (spring term) - Year 6 every high frequency word misspelled is circled for the children to correct using their reflection (editing) pens.
+Starting in Year 1 we begin to identify three commonly misspelled words underline these for children to correct and practise and this then continues from Year 2 - Year 6.
+Children correct these words using their reflection (editing) pens as part of response to marking within extended pieces of writing.